CenturyLinkCloud/PublicKB/Cloud Application Manager/Deploying Anywhere/using-your-aws-account.md

 ### Audience

-All Cloud Application Manager users who wants to deploy workloads into AWS.
+All Cloud Application Manager users who want to deploy workloads into AWS.

 ### Prerequisites